 PUBPOL 528 Quantitative Analysis II (4)

 Second quarter of a two-quarter sequence aimed at helping students become informed users and critical consumers of research and statistical analysis.
-Combines material on research design and data collection methods with tools for multivariate analysis.
+Combines material on research design and causal inference methods with tools for multivariate analysis.
 The multivariate analysis methods include correlation and an introduction to multivariate regression.
 Prerequisite: PUBPOL 527 or permission of instructor; recommended: PUBPOL 527

 View course details in MyPlan: PUBPOL 528